Compare pet insurance for older cats

 What else should I look out for?

-It’s harder to get insurance for your cat as it gets older, so, if you already have insurance in place, then think before you allow it to lapse.
-It may be in your interest to keep an existing policy in place rather than trying to find a new one.
+- Think before you let a policy lapse – It’s harder to get insurance for your older cat, so it may be in your interest to keep an existing policy in place rather than trying to find a new one.

 Getting the right pet insurance for your older cat can be tricky.
 But comparing cat cover from the UK’s most popular insurance providers is easy.
 Simply enter the details about you and your cat and we’ll show you what cover is available, the cost and the policy details.Get a quote